 The Three Grades of Stainless Steel

 Understanding the different grades of stainless steel is important in choosing the right material for a specific application.
 Each grade has its unique properties, advantages, and disadvantages, making it essential to know which grade will work best for a specific use case.
-The three most common grades of stainless steel are 304, 316, and 420.
+The three most common grades of stainless steel are 304, 316, y 420.
 Each grade has its unique properties and applications.

 Differences between the Grades of Stainless Steel